 This is a study guide about orders of growth with links to past lectures, assignments, and handouts, as well as additional practice problems to assist you in learning the concepts.

 Important: For solutions to these assignments once they have been released, see the main website.

-The time complexity of an algorithm is an approximation of the time required to run a computer program as the input size increases.
-We typically express time complexity using either Big-Theta or Big-O notation, which ignores the constant factor needed for fixed operations and focuses instead on the operations that increase proportional to input size.
-We then classify orders of growth based on the type of function in the Big-Theta notation.
-For example, a program with a Θ(n) complexity generally requires double the time if the input doubles, and a program with Θ(2n) complexity has a linear order of growth.
+The order of growth of an algorithm is an approximation of the time required to run a computer program as the input size increases.
+The order of growth ignores the constant factor needed for fixed operations and focuses instead on the operations that increase proportional to input size.
+For example, a program with a linear order of growth generally requires double the time if the input doubles.

 This table summarizes the most common orders of growth:

 |Linear||Θ(n)||Summing a list|